 Make a nomination

-Anyone can nominate a development as long as it was completed after 1 January 2016, or very close to completion.
+- It was completed after 1 January 2018 or very close to completion on this date.

-Suggestions can be from any part of the borough - Rochdale, Middleton, Heywood or the Pennines.
+- The development is from any part of the borough: Rochdale, Middleton, Heywood or the Pennines.

 Please read the judging criteria before making your nomination.
 Please note that some of the judging criteria might not apply to your nomination:

-- Respond positively to the site and contribute to a distinctive sense of place
+Character: respond positively to context and to the site and contribute to a distinctive sense of place.

-- Relate positively to the visual connections between the development and its surroundings
+Legibility: contribute to a legible environment and relate positively to the visual connections between the development and its surroundings.

-- Development capable of accommodating the changing and future needs of society
+Adaptability: development capable of accommodating the changing and future needs of society.

 - Design to reduce energy demands, including incorporating renewable energy technologies